Vice President, U.S. Chamber of Commerce

 Eric Eversole is a vice president at the U.S. Chamber of Commerce and president of Hiring Our Heroes, a program of the U.S. Chamber of Commerce Foundation.

 Eversole leads Hiring Our Heroes, a grassroots initiative to help veterans, transitioning service members, and military spouses find meaningful employment in communities across America.
 Eversole strategically engages the program’s private- and public-sector partners in an effort to connect businesses to the talented men and women transitioning out of the military as well as their spouses.
-He also serves as a senior adviser to the U.S. Chamber of Commerce Foundation.

 For nearly two decades, Eversole has shown a strong commitment to the military and the men and women who serve.
 He first entered military service in 1994 as an enlisted security specialist in the Indiana Air National Guard.
 Eversole later accepted a commission in the United States Navy JAG Corps in 1998 and served on active duty until 2001.
 As an appellate attorney, he represented more than 250 sailors and Marines before the Navy-Marine Corps Court of Criminal Appeals and the Court of Appeals for the Armed Forces.